 Some individualsusually the young and those with records of accidents

-or violationsfind it difficult to locate a company that will agree to
+or violationsfind it difficult to locate a company to insure them.

-The only answer if you are one of these high-risk individuals is to
+If you are one of these high-risk individuals, the only solution is to

 shop.
-Try several of the major groups and ask that you be considered for their
+Try several of the major groups and ask to be considered for their

 preferred, standard, or non-standard plans.
 Then try the special